chiras/foxbot/README.md

 A discord bot for The Elder Scrolls Online

-# Inviting the Bot to your guild
+# Inviting the public FoxBot to your guild

 You don't have to install anything, you just have to invite it to your guild by clicking this link: